<< Return to Dairy Services page

 Retail egg packaging must contain all of the following components to meet requirements as stated in Wisconsin regulations ATCP 88 and 90.
 Cartons must contain:

-• a declaration of product identity
+- Declaration of product identity

-• a declaration of net quantity
+- Declaration of net quantity

-• a “keep refrigerated” or an equivalent statement
+- A “keep refrigerated" or an equivalent statement.

-• a safe handling statement, such as “To prevent illness from bacteria: Keep eggs refrigerated, cook eggs until yolks are firm, and cook foods containing eggs thoroughly.”
+- Safe handling statement, such as “To prevent illness from bacteria: Keep eggs refrigerated, cook eggs until yolks are firm, and cook foods containing eggs thoroughly."

-Shipping packaging must contain the same information on one end with all of the information in letters not smaller than ½ inch tall.
+Shipping packaging must contain the same information on one end with all the information in letters not smaller than ½ inch tall.

 Exceptions to Egg Grading & Labeling Requirements

-There are only two circumstances in which egg grading and labeling are not required by regulations; eggs being shipped from the producer to a packer are exempt as are eggs that a producer sells directly to household consumers on the premises where the eggs are produced.
 Small producers, i.e. those selling eggs directly to consumers from their premises, that may not have a packer identification number or shell egg handler registration number can use their complete name and address.
-Also, small producers are exempt from nutritional labeling requirements.
+In addition, small producers are exempt from nutritional labeling requirements.

 Additional Resources